MCcp covered bridge cruise 2011

-A cruise prepared for the Mustang Club of Central PA and open to all Mustangs.
-This year we invite drivers of other sporty cars to join us.
+The cruise is set up for the Mustang Club of Central PA, and is open to all Mustangs.
+As we have in the past, we are inviting friends who drive other sporty cars to join us.

 I will have the route and other details finalized two or three weeks before the cruise.
-If you want updates or directions emailed to you please contact me and I’ll add you to the mailing list.
-There is a link at the bottom of this page.
+If you are already on the mailing list you will be notified of updates.
+If you would like to be added to the list, there is a link at the bottom of this page.
 It is recommended that you get and look over the directions ahead of time, especially if this is your first Covered Bridge Cruise.
 At the very least, read the general notes and key to the directions.
 The directions are designed to be easy to follow.
 There are no riddles or tricks; I don’t want anyone getting lost in the wilds of Lancaster County.

 Tips to help you enjoy the cruise